Indian Hawthorn Isn’t Your Only Shrub Choice

 The Pringle’s claim to fame is its amazing color.
 Mature foliage is a deep, beautiful bluish green, with new growth popping out in a light green shade that almost seems to glow.
 Add its slow growth habit, and you can see why it’s one of Southwest Florida’s favorite, low-maintenance shrubs.

-Explore your options from just Indian Hawthorn.
+Explore all your options in the shrub world.
 You always have a choice!
 If you’re dreaming of a landscape renovation, choose the landscaper that luxury builders use by calling Jenni Lassen at 941.488.8897.
 Or visit www.artistree.com.

 For community-wide HOA landscape maintenance services, contact Mike Casper at firstname.lastname@example.org and we’ll get your proposal started.
 Our nationally ranked company serves Sarasota, Manatee and Charlotte counties.